EmbBERT: Attention Under 2 MB Memory

-Like the standard Attention layer, the Efficient Attention layer’s highest activation size is reached during the matrix multiplication step, which produces an activation size of \(\ell \cdot d \cdot 2 + \ell^2\).
-This operation retains the model's ability to generate contextually relevant representations, but with fewer parameters and computational steps.
+Like the Standard Attention layer, the Efficient Attention layer’s highest activation size occurs during the matrix multiplication step.
+This step produces an activation size of:

-To calculate the operations and memory accesses required, we can simplify the expressions from the standard Attention layer by omitting terms associated with the two additional fully connected layers and the $ h $ (attention heads) term from all equations.
-As a result, as stated in \cite{efficient_attention}, the effective modeling capabilities of the attention layer are not hindered and it achieves similar contextual performance with lower computational cost, making it advantageous in resource-constrained scenarios. }
+To calculate the operations and memory accesses required, the expressions from the Standard Attention layer can be simplified by omitting terms associated with the two additional fully connected layers, as well as the $h$ (attention heads) term from all equations (see Table~\ref{table:complexity_appendix}).
+As shown in \citep{efficient_attention}, these modifications are such that not hinder the effective modeling capabilities of the attention layer.
+It retains similar contextual performance while significantly reducing computational cost, making it highly advantageous for resource-constrained scenarios.